alexgshijan/rev_notes/Further Maths/Unit 4 - Further Pure/4.1 - Complex Numbers/De Moivre's Theorem.md

 *Finally we tidy our results and conclude.*
 $$\therefore\cos^{5}\theta=\frac{1}{32}(2\cos 5\theta+10\cos 3\theta + 20\cos\theta)$$

-**We can consider the imaginary and real separately to suit out  use case**
+**We can consider the imaginary and real separately to suit our use case**